factman/Ubuntu-Server-Setup/README.md

 ## App Manager Usage

-After installation above you can access the App Manager this way
+After installation above you can access the App Manager this way to get access to the interactive menu options.

 ```bash
 ~/app-manager.sh